osilander/203.311/Week4/Week4.md

     You will have to generate new data on GC content and quality using `seqkit` and combine it with `R` plotting methods to answer this question.
 Please do this, and state whether you think there is, or is not, a link between GC content and read quality in this data, and provide your graphical analysis as evidence (you are free to present additional evidence).

+    You *may* need to access specific columns of your matrix to do this analysis.
+If you want to do this, there are different methods.
+Return to the *R Bootcamp* lab to remind yourself.

     This analysis is part of the **Portfolio Assessment**:

     *In the practicals for weeks 4 to 11, you will encounter one question in each practical session that relates to different methods of visualisation.
 These will be highlighted as a “Portfolio Analysis”.
 For these, you will need to perform the necessary analyses and accompanying visualisations to communicate the results in a clear and aesthetically pleasing manner.
 You will also need to write a brief caption for each figure (100 words or less) explaining the visualisation and why you selected that particular one.
 Finally, you will also submit the code you have used to generate the visualisations.
 This code needs to be commented (for example, an average of one comment per line of code).
 Submit these to via Stream as a single .pdf.
 These should be in the order: code, followed by visualisation, followed by caption.
 If you have used both `terminal` and `R` code, please submit them together, with comments delimiting each section.*